Download a FREE E-Book with 20 Easy Weeknight Dinners

 Add extra sweetness and a deeper caramelized flavor to this cookie by mixing 1/2 cup of toffee pieces into the batter.
 If you like nuts in your chocolate chip cookies, add 1/2 cup of chopped roasted walnuts or pecans to the batter before baking.
 You could even add chopped roasted peanuts for that classic chocolate peanut taste!

-Stir occasionally with a whisk until the top of the melted butter looks foamy (Image 2).
-Once the entire surface is covered with foam, whisk constantly until you start to see small brown flecks at the bottom of the saucepan and immediately remove from heat.
+Step 1: Prepare browned butter from a stick of salted butter.
+Melt butter in a sauce pan, until the top of the melted butter looks foamy.
+Whisk constantly until you see small brown flecks at the bottom of the pan then remove from heat.

 Side view of a stack of browned butter chocolate chunk cookiews